awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_DATABASE.md

 The following scenario illustrates write skew updates using the SNAPSHOT isolation level\.
 A table named `Numbers` contains a column named `digits` that contains `0` and `1` values\.
 Each user's UPDATE statement doesn't overlap the other user\.
 However, the `0` and `1` values are swapped\.
 The SQL they run follows this timeline with these results:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_DATABASE.html)
 If the same scenario is run using serializable isolation, then Amazon Redshift terminates user 2 due to a serializable violation and returns error `1023`\.
 For more information, see [How to fix serializable isolation errors](c_serial_isolation.md#c_serial_isolation-serializable-isolation-troubleshooting)\.
 In this case, only user 1 can commit successfully\.
 Not all workloads require serializable isolation as a requirement, in which case snapshot isolation suffices as the target isolation level for your database\.

+ARN '<ARN>'
+The AWS Glue database ARN to use to create the database\.

+\[ WITH NO DATA CATALOG SCHEMA \| DATA CATALOG SCHEMA '<schema>' \]
+Specifies whether to create the database using a schema from the AWS Glue Data Catalog\.
+Must be used together with the ARN parameter\.

 ## Syntax for using CREATE DATABASE with a datashare<a name="r_CREATE_DATABASE-datashare-synopsis"></a>